-Waterfall methodology is a linear, sequential approach to project management in which progress flows in a single direction, like a waterfall.
+Waterfall methodology is a linear, sequential approach to managing projects in which progress flows in a single direction, like a waterfall.

-It is often used in software development and other technical fields.
+It is often used by project managers in software development and other technical fields, but as you’ll learn in this article, waterfall can be employed on nearly any project.

 Phases Of Waterfall Methodology